-Treatment is aimed at raising blood calcium levels high enough to provide symptom relief without causing abnormally high levels of calcium in the urine (hypercalciuria).
-The only therapies that are approved by the Food and Drug Administration (FDA) for hypoparathyroidism (from any cause) are synthetic forms of vitamin D and calcium supplements.
+The only therapies that are approved by the Food and Drug Administration (FDA) for hypoparathyroidism (from any cause) are synthetic forms of vitamin D and calcium and magnesium supplements.

 Hypoparathyroidism is one of the few hormone deficiency diseases that are not usually treated with the missing hormone.
-However, greater availability of various forms of PTH has led to several studies of PTH treatment for this condition.2
+However, greater availability of various forms of parathyroid hormone (PTH) has led to several studies of investigational drugs for this condition.2

 - University of Maryland Medical Center.
 (2011).
 Hypoparathyroidism.
 Retrieved June 22, 2012, from http://www.umm.edu/altmed/articles/hypoparathyroidism-000091.htm [top]